microweber/microweber-docs/README.md

 ===

-This is the repository for the Microweber documentation

-See it online at: [http://microweber.com/docs/]
+Microweber is a drag and drop CMS with online shop